-Ms. Carroll is an amateur photographer who also enjoys freelance writing.
+Ms. Carroll is an amateur photographer who also enjoys freelance writing and poetry.

 The Miracle of Life

 Livestock is a way of life on Pine Mountain.
 There is lazy acre-after-acre devoted to cattle on all four corners and everywhere in between.
 In addition to cows of all colors, the Mountain has boasted llamas, ostrich, longhorns, goats, pigs, and horses.
 While the motorcycle riders love to wind along the mountain roads, I've often wondered if they can see past the view.
 In the quiet stillness and simplicity of nature, far from the reach of the noise of transportation, politics and pandemics, Mother Earth patiently awaits for all of us to simply find our way home.